Mark-MDO47/RubberBandGun/RBG_arduino/README.md

-# Arduino Code for the Rubber Band Gun (RBG)
+# Arduino Code for the Rubber Band Gun (RBG): RBG_SciFi.ino
-The Arduino handily manages all the tasks including voice menus, storage of user configuration, LED rings, and sound generation.
-It can do this because it has pre-computed tables built in that guide it, especially for state transitions and special effects.
+The Arduino and its sketch RBG_SciFi.ino handily manages all the tasks including voice menus, storage of user configuration, LED rings, and sound generation.
+It can do this because RBG_SciFi.ino has pre-computed tables built in that guide it, especially for state transitions and special effects.

 ## Generating Tables for the Code
-See the following for an overview of generating the tables for the code:
+See the following for an overview of generating the tables for the RBG_SciFi.ino code:
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/BuildRubberBandGunSoftware.pdf

 The file **StateTable_minimal.xlsx** has multiple tabs that are used to generate the code for the RBG: